Frederica of Hanover: Marriage

 Prince Paul of Greece proposed to her during the summer of 1936, while he was in Berlin attending the 1936 Summer Olympics.
 Paul was a son of King Constantine I and Frederica's great aunt Sophia.
 Accordingly, they were maternal first cousins once removed.
 They were also paternal second cousins as great-grandchildren of Christian IX of Denmark.
 Their engagement was announced officially on 28 September 1937, and Britain's King George VI gave his consent pursuant to the Royal Marriages Act 1772 on 26 December 1937.
 They married in Athens on 9 January 1938.
 Frederica became Hereditary Princess of Greece, her husband being heir presumptive to his childless elder brother, King George II.

 During the early part of their marriage, they resided at a villa in Psychiko in the suburbs of Athens.
-Ten months after their marriage, their first child, the future Queen Sofia of Spain, was born on 2 November 1938.
+Ten months after their marriage, their first child, the future Queen Sofía of Spain (and future mother of Felipe VI), was born on 2 November 1938.
 On 2 June 1940, Frederica gave birth to the future King Constantine II.

+According to several accounts, she had an affair with CIA director, Allen Dulles, after meeting him in 1958.

 War and exile

-At the peak of World War II, in April 1941, the Greek Royal Family was evacuated to Crete in a Sunderland flying boat.
+At the peak of World War II, in April 1941, the Greek royal family was evacuated to Crete in a Sunderland flying boat.
 Shortly afterwards, the German forces attacked Crete.
 Frederica and her family were evacuated again, setting up a government-in-exile office in London.

-In exile, King George II and the rest of the Greek Royal Family settled in South Africa.
+In exile, King George II and the rest of the Greek royal family settled in South Africa.
 Here Frederica's last child, Princess Irene, was born on 11 May 1942.
 The South African leader, General Jan Smuts, served as her godfather.
 The family eventually settled in Egypt in February 1944.

 After the war, the 1946 Greek referendum restored King George to the throne.
 The Hereditary Prince and Princess returned to their villa in Psychiko.